 How Do You Format a Title Page for a Book?

-You have a few options when it comes to formatting the title page.
 By far the easiest option is to use a program like Atticus, which provides a pre-made template and automatically generates the title page for your book.
 All you have to do is enter the information and you’re good to go!

 Here’s an example of the preview of a title page on Atticus.

 As you can see, the font size varies, separating each element from the other.
 This makes it look good and signals to the reader that some time and effort went into the book.
 It's a small thing, but it's important to get it right.

 So whether the reader has a printed book in their hand, or they're reading an ebook, a good title page is important.

 Keep in mind that all title pages are on the right hand page when you open the book (something Atticus automatically adjusts for).
 This may not matter for ebooks, but it's best to make sure this is the case on your print book.

 Also, remember that the title page has no page number.

 Are Title Pages Different for Fiction and Nonfiction Books?

 Both fiction and nonfiction books generally stick with the same formatting styles.
 Academic or textbooks may have more information on the title page due to the number of authors involved in the work.